nonblocking/mashroom/packages/plugin-packages/mashroom-docs-static/docs/mashroom_documentation.md

     * Proxying of REST API calls to prevent CORS problems
     * Life registration of _Remote Apps_ (SPA's that run on a different server)
     * JS API to programmatically load portal apps into an arbitrary DOM node (even within another app)
+    * Support for multiple sites that can be mapped to virtual hosts
     * Role based permissions for pages and apps
     * Support for global libraries that can be shared between the apps
     * Support for theming